-If Open.Connection is NULL, and Open.Durable is TRUE, the client SHOULD attempt to reconnect to this open, as specified in section 3.2.4.4.
+If For the specified Open.
+Connection is NULL, and Open.
+Durable is TRUE, the client SHOULD attempt to reconnect to this open, MUST select a connection as specified in section 3.2.4.4.
 If the reconnect succeeds, the close MUST be retried.
 If it fails, the error code MUST be returned to the application.

-If Open.Connection is NULL, and Open.Durable is FALSE, the client MUST fail the close operation.
+If Open.Connection is NULL, and Open.Durable is FALSE 1.7.
+If no connection is available, the client MUST fail the close operation.

-If Open.Connection is not NULL, the client MUST initialize an SMB2 CLOSE Request by following the syntax specified in section 2.2.15.
+If Open.Connection is not NULL Otherwise, the client MUST initialize an SMB2 CLOSE Request by following the syntax specified in section 2.2.15.
 The SMB2 header MUST be initialized as follows: